-The late-19th century saw a number of important developments within science and medicine that had mixed implications for the history of One Health (Wilkinson, 1992; Hardy, 2002).
-The 1859 publication of Darwin's Origin of the Species claimed that all living organisms descended by evolution from a common ancestor.
-It inspired some doctors to trace the evolutionary history of disease by examining its manifestations in different animal species.
-The most famous participant was Eli Metchnikoff, whose Nobel prize-winning theory of phagocytosis was inspired by evolutionary thinking (Tauber, 1994).

-The 1860s and 1870s saw the development of the notion that diseases were caused by germs.
-In Britain, the acceptance of this theory was precipitated by the devastating 1865-1867 epidemic of cattle plague, whose pathology and epidemiology was subjected to scientific investigation by medical doctors (Worboys, 1991).
-Elsewhere, seminal insights into germs derived from studying the nature, prevention and spread of animal diseases.
+Following the 1859 publication of Darwin's Origin of the Species which claimed that all living organisms descended by evolution from a common ancestor, some doctors attempted to trace the evolutionary history of disease by examining its manifestations in different animal species.
+The most famous participant was Eli Metchnikoff, whose Nobel Prize-winning theory of phagocytosis was inspired by evolutionary thinking (Tauber, 1994).
+Animal diseases were also important in the development of germ theories of disease.
+In Britain, their acceptance was precipitated by the devastating 1865-1867 epidemic of cattle plague, whose pathology and epidemiology was subjected to scientific investigation by medical doctors (Worboys, 1991).
+Elsewhere, seminal research on germs focused on the nature, prevention and spread of animal diseases.
 In France, Louis Pasteur produced vaccines against chicken cholera, anthrax and rabies.
-His German counterpart, Robert Koch, investigated anthrax and tuberculosis, as well as tropical animal diseases, which inspired his concept of the carrier state.
+His German counterpart Robert Koch investigated anthrax and tuberculosis, as well as tropical animal diseases which inspired his concept of the carrier state.

-Vets made important contributions to all these investigations, which used a myriad of animals for the purposes of research, diagnosis and the production of vaccines and sera (Bynum, 1990; Wilkinson, 1992; Gradmann, 2009, 2010).
+Vets made important contributions to all these investigations, which used a myriad of animals for the purposes of research, diagnosis and the production of vaccines and sera (Bynum, 1990; Wilkinson, 1992; Gradmann, 2010).
 Existing aetiological connections between human and animal diseases were redefined in terms of germs.
-A new category of diseases, the zoonoses, emerged to incorporate these and parasitic diseases like trichinellosis, whose life cycle and spread via the meat trade were worked out from the mid-1850s to 1870s by Virchow, amongst others.
+A new category of diseases, the zoonoses, emerged to incorporate these and parasitic diseases like trichinosis, for which the life cycle and spread via the meat trade were worked out from the mid-1850s to the 1870s by Virchow, among others.
 They formed the focus of a new field of veterinary public health (VPH).